sfelix91/ios-shortcut-windows-continuity/README.md

 The solution is intentionally split into two simple and independent parts: Windows and iPhone.

 ### Windows side
-On Windows, the workflow is driven entirely by keyboard shortcuts:

-- `Ctrl + C`
-  Copies text normally, preserving default system behavior.
+On Windows, the continuity experience is enabled through a minimal automation layer built with AutoHotkey and PowerShell.

+#### Flow overview
+The user copies text normally using Ctrl + C
-- `Ctrl + Shift + C`
-  Indicates that the copied content should be sent to the iPhone.
+Pressing Ctrl + Shift + C signals that the content should be sent to the iPhone An AutoHotkey script captures the shortcut

-Pressing `Ctrl + Shift + C` triggers a lightweight AutoHotkey automation, which silently executes a PowerShell script in the background.

-The PowerShell script reads the current clipboard content and writes it to a shared file located at: iCloud Drive / iClipboard / from_windows.txt
+The script executes a PowerShell process silently in the background The PowerShell script writes the clipboard content to iCloud Drive it to a shared file located at: iCloud Drive / iClipboard / from_windows.txt
+The AutoHotkey and PowerShell scripts are intentionally small, focused and transparent, and are included in this repository for inspection and customization.

-This file acts as the handoff point between Windows and iPhone.
+The .txt file acts as the handoff point between Windows and iPhone.

 ---